What is a DIY funeral?

 You will also want to consider who will lead the funeral service.
 This can be a friend or family member, or a religious figure if you’d like it to be.
 We can advise on engaging with the services of a minister or officiant in your area if you wish.

-For more ideas on arranging a unique funeral service for your loved one, you may find our guide helpful.
+You may find our guide on arranging a unique funeral service for your loved one useful.

-To arrange a DIY funeral for someone who has passed away, please call our team on 0800 484 0260.
+To arrange a DIY funeral for someone who has passed away, please contact us today.
 We are open 24 hours a day, 7 days a week.